isomerpages/govtech-gobusiness-main/_run-and-grow/2d-grants.md

 The ELT is a one-year programme that supports business leaders of promising SMEs to develop business growth capabilities.
 Successful applications will qualify for up to 90% co-funding of programme fees.

 <a href="https://www.enterprisesg.gov.sg/non-financial-assistance/for-singapore-companies/growth-partnership-programme/enterprise-leadership-for-transformation" target="_blank" style="color:#037e8a">Find out more</a>

+#### E-Waste Fund

+The National Voluntary Partnership (NVP) for E-waste Recycling Funding Scheme is designed to encourage companies to design, implement and/or expand voluntary programmes to increase e-waste recycling awareness and provide convenient recycling services for the public.

+<a href="https://www.nea.gov.sg/programmes-grants/schemes/national-voluntary-partnership-for-e-waste-recycling" target="_blank" style="color:#037e8a">Find out more</a>

 #### Experience Step-Up Fund (ESF)